jhill1/SEPwC/source/Revision_control_4.inc.rst

    last commit made to `mars.txt`?

    1. "Changes"
-   2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
+   2. "Added line 'But Branston will appreciate the lack of humidity' to mars.txt"
-   3. "Discuss effects of Mars' climate on the Mummy"
+   3. "Discuss effects of Mars' climate on Branston"

 .. admonition:: Solution
     :class: toggle